 Editorial Consultant, Journal of Dance Medicine and Science

-As of December 03, 2019, Dr. Novella reported no relationships with healthcare industry.
+As of May 31, 2023, Dr. Novella reported no relationships with the healthcare industry.